 Investment properties are derecognised when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
-Any gains or losses on the retirement or disposal of an investment property are recognised in the consolidated income statement in 'other operating income' in the year of retirement or disposal.
+Any gains or losses on the retirement or disposal of an investment property are recognised in the Group consolidated statement of income in 'other operating income' in the year of retirement or disposal.